End-of-Eternity/tennisdata/README.md

 * When you take shortcuts, mention them and tell us what you would do with more time.
   - Any shortcuts taken are documented in comments.
   - I used Python 3.9 as it's what I've currently got installed.
 Ideally I would have installed 3.10.
+  - As mentioned above, ideally I would have a pyproject.toml
   - I should probably also have a consistent format for docstrings.
+  - Non OK responses are undocumented